ma-laforge/LibPSFC.jl/README.md

 ## Known Limitations

+### Missing Features

+LibPSF.jl does not currently support all the functionnality of the original libpsf library.
+A few features known to be missing are listed below:

+ - Does not support reading "structures" (ex: DC operating point results).
+ - Does not support `StructVector`, nor `VectorStruct` (`m_invertstruct`).

 ### Compatibility

 Extensive compatibility testing of LibPSF.jl has not been performed.
 The module has been tested using the following environment(s):